SuryaDev-Coding/Programming-resource/README.md

 ## 🎯To do:
 #### 🎓Academic Goals:
 1. Keep CGPA, the marking system in college, fairly high from the start.
 It is easier to maintain high CGPA, then to save a failing one, it is used for screening students who get to interview stage of placement.
-2. The first semester will be tough, because all engineering students will learn the same, but build the FOUNDATION.
-Try everything in CS, it is indeed a vast ocean, from game development to OS develpoment to web development, which comprise of backend/Front end to AI develpoment.
-Try those and which exicites you, seems interesting to you, double down on it.
-DO not try to learn everything at once, double down on one thing.
+2. The first semester will be tough, because you are starting a new journey in a new place, learning new things.
+But I ask you to spend atleast two hours a day for experiments and building THE FOUNDATION by trying out different sections of computer science.
+There is a file for it.
 3. The best source of knowledge about college, oppurtunity, good professor is senior so use them and be useful when you are one.

 #### 👨‍💻Programming Goals: